bigmouthmodels/eval-scan/readme.md

 # ❀ EvalScan

-EvalScan aims to let you quickly understand agent behaviour and locate task bugs through automated scans of your Inspect LLM agent evaluation transcripts.
+EvalScan aims to let you quickly understand agent behaviour and locate task bugs via automated scans of your Inspect LLM agent evaluation transcripts.

 ## Features
 * Scan big collections of Inspect logs - `evalscan`'s currently designed to work with DuckDB databases generate by `evaldb`